rerun-io/python-example-droid-dataset/README.md

 https://github.com/rerun-io/python-example-droid-dataset/assets/28707703/95bdb869-1252-4bf6-af9b-e913829fb949

 ## Viewing the RLDS version
 The RLDS version is a version of the DROID dataset preprocessed to be more suitable for machine learning models.
-It contains downscaleded images from the left camera from each stereo camera and removes unnecesseary data such as `motor_torques_measured`.
+It contains downscaleded images from the left camera of each stereo camera and removes unnecesseary data such as `motor_torques_measured`.

 The easiest way to get started is just by running:
 ```bash